 Fair value measurements.
 We measure the fair value of financial assets and liabilities on a recurring or non-recurring basis.
 Financial assets and liabilities measured on a recurring basis are those that are adjusted to fair value each time a financial statement is prepared.
 Financial assets and liabilities measured on a non-recurring basis are those that are adjusted to fair value when a significant event occurs.
 In determining fair value of financial assets and liabilities, we use various valuation techniques.
-Additional information regarding fair value measurements is provided in Note 14, Fair Value Measurements.

 Investments in corporate-owned life insurance policies.
 Agilysys invests in corporate-owned life insurance policies, for which some are endorsement split-dollar life insurance arrangements.
 We entered into agreements with certain former executives, whereby we must maintain the life insurance policy for a specified amount and split a portion of the policy benefits with their respective designated beneficiary.
 Our investment in these corporate-owned life insurance policies were recorded at their cash surrender value, which approximates fair value at the balance sheet date.
-In the Consolidated Balance Sheets at the balance sheet date, the cash surrender value of \$0.9 million for the remaining policies were held in "Other non-current assets," and the present value of future proceeds owed to those executives' designated beneficiary of \$0.1 million, which approximates fair value, were recorded within "Other non-current liabilities."
+In the Consolidated Balance Sheets at the balance sheet date, the cash surrender value of \$1.0 million for the remaining policies were held in "Other non-current assets," and the present value of future proceeds owed to those executives' designated beneficiary of \$0.1 million, which approximates fair value, were recorded within "Other non-current liabilities."
 Additional information regarding the investments in corporate-owned life insurance policies is provided in Note 10, Employee Benefit Plans.